userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Hardware_Guide.md

 ![A1_working_space](assets/A1_working_space.png)

-- **View 1:** Shows the working radius and rotation angle of Joint 1, with a rotation radius of 715 mm and a maximum rotation angle of 330 degrees.
+- **View 1**: Joint 1 has a working radius of 715 mm and a maximum rotation angle of 330 °.
-- **View 2:** Displays the rotation ranges for Joint 2 and Joint 3, with a maximum rotation angle of 180 degrees for Joint 2 and 190 degrees for Joint 3.
+- **View 2**: Joint 2 has a maximum rotation angle of 180 °, and Joint 3 has a maximum rotation angle of 190 °.
-- **View 3:** Illustrates the rotation angles of Joints 4, 5, and 6, as well as the end position of the robot arm.
-The maximum rotation angle for Joint 4 and 6 is 330 degrees, while Joint 5 has a maximum rotation angle of 190 degrees.
+- **View 3**: Joints 4 and 6 have a maximum rotation angle of 330 °, and Joint 5 has a maximum rotation angle of 190 °.

-### Link
+### Arm
-Galaxea A1 consists of two main links made from Acrylonitrile Butadiene Styrene (ABS), which is lightweight, rigid and durable.
-Each joint is equipped with planetary gear motors, enabling independent variable-speed operation with high precision and torque.
-This design allows the arm to maneuver in any direction commanded by the controller.
+Galaxea A1's arm is connected by dual rods.
+Each joint is equipped with a planetary gear motor, enabling independent speed control with high precision and torque, and allowing flexible operation in any direction commanded by the controller.

-In the current version, the motor does not have a brake, so cutting off the power may cause the robot arm to drop suddenly.
-We will continue to improve the product to address this issue.
+The current version's motors lack brakes, so the arm may drop suddenly when power is cut.
 ![A1_size](../A1/assets/A1_size_1.jpg)

-The arm is designed to have:

 <table style="border-collapse: collapse;">
     <thead>